 - 8 oz mushrooms, sliced

 - 2 garlic cloves, minced

 - 3 c bok choy greens or your favorite dark, leafy green (spinach, chard, kale, etc) chopped

 - Cook the pasta according to the package directions.
 Once done, drain and set aside.

 - While the pasta is cooking, mix the sauce ingredients in a small bowl.

-- Add the drained, cooked noodles to the vegetables along with the sauce mixture.
-Toss the mixture until everything is well coated with the sauce.
+Add the drained, cooked noodles.
+Toss the lo mein until everything is well coated with the sauce and heated through.

 This is one of the recipes from the early days of Curious Cuisiniere.
 We’ve updated our pictures since we first shared it, but we’ve left some originals here, in case you’ve found us in the past and are looking for that old, familiar image.